achetty-achetty/GroupProject2025/README.md

 Linear Regression Model

 To test whether basic listing features can predict price, we trained a baseline linear regression model using an 80/20 train-test split.
 The model used bedrooms, beds, baths, reviews, reviews_per_month, and dummy variables as predictors.
+We then evaluated how well the model predicted prices based on listing features.
+Overall, our workflow involved data cleaning, feature engineering, clustering, and regression.

-#Evaluation
+# Evaluation
 Clustering Performance

 Silhouette scores suggest that clusters up to k=4 show meaningful structure, and our scatterplots confirmed that k=4 produced understandable grouping patterns.
 The four clusters reflect distinct rental categories, such as small low-priced rooms, mid-range units, and higher-priced larger apartments.